cassiobolba/Data-Engineering/Docker/readme.md

 * When running again with fixes, it will start from failed layer
 * Same is true when adding new steps

-### 4.1 Building an Image interatively and Conver to a dockerfile
+### 4.1 Building an Image interatively and Convert to a dockerfile
 Example used will be https://github.com/mmumshad/simple-webapp-flask/blob/master/Dockerfile
 * Open your command line
 ```py